• Skip to primary navigation

 Tag Heuer Aquaracer

 Yes, prestigious watchmakers like TAG Heuer make GMT watches for entry-level prices and promise exceptional value for money.
-This Professional 300 GMT model measures a 42mm diameter and will undoubtedly garner some attention on the wrist.
+This Professional 300 GMT model has a 42mm diameter and will undoubtedly grab some attention when you put it on the wrist.
 The range is even more versatile since TAG updated the Aquaracer collection a few years ago.
 The dials come in various colors but now feature this attractive wave effect.
-The date now sits under a cyclops lens at 6H, while the gradient bezel features this improved easy-grip octagonal shape.
+The date sits under a cyclops lens at 6H, while the gradient bezel features this improved easy-grip octagonal shape.
 Perfect for travelers and sports goers, its bright green GMT hand makes tracking time zones easy.

 Price: $5000